 What are Some Activities I can do at Home with my Children?

-Being an educator and a parent of two children here are three of my favorite “go to” websites that are family favorites.
+Being an educator and a parent of two children here are three of my favorite “go to” free websites that are family favorites.
 The three recommended websites are often used by teachers in the classroom when doing movement breaks for their students.
 But, best of all, they are all free and there is something for all ages.

 The first program I want to recommend for families is called BOKS.
 Their mission is to make physical activity part of your child’s life.
 With many schools closed now around the world they are focusing on helping kids stay active at home.
 They share physically active games that anyone can do with minimal equipment.